ryanjeffares/poise/README.md

     * Test individual important functions
     * Fuzzing
 * Think about object -> bool conversion
-* Think about functions as first class objects
-* Think about types as first class objects
 * Think about imports
     * Could do simple file opening during compilation, but how do we resolve what has been imported during runtime?
         * I GUESS we could have some sort of map, file -> imported namespaces if we can keep track of what file the currently executing function is in during the runtime